Odonate Therapeutics Inc. (ODT)'s Financial Results Comparing With REGENXBIO Inc. (NASDAQ:RGNX) | New Business Observer

 Liquidity

-The current Quick Ratio of Odonate Therapeutics Inc. is 9.6 while its Current Ratio is 9.6.
-Meanwhile, REGENXBIO Inc. has a Current Ratio of 14.2 while its Quick Ratio is 14.2.
-REGENXBIO Inc. is better positioned to pay off its short-term and long-term debts than Odonate Therapeutics Inc.
+The Current Ratio and Quick Ratio of Odonate Therapeutics Inc. are 9.6 and 9.6 respectively.
+Its competitor REGENXBIO Inc.’s Current Ratio is 14.2 and its Quick Ratio is 14.2.
+REGENXBIO Inc. can pay off short and long-term obligations better than Odonate Therapeutics Inc.

 |Sell Ratings